-• "60 Years Old: Too Cool to Retire" Projec: As the Company's direction always aligned with the country's development goals and the Company always emphasized on its social responsibility, the Company and Department of Employment had started a project called "60 Years Old: Too Cool to Retire" in response to the coming ageing society which is one of the national problems.
+• "60 Years Old: Too Cool to Retire" Projec : As the Company's direction always aligned with the country's development goals and the Company always emphasized on its social responsibility, the Company and Department of Employment had started a project called "60 Years Old: Too Cool to Retire" in response to the coming ageing society which is one of the national problems.
 The Company realized that the elder population from various fields of work are valuable.
 They are equipped with solving-problem skills, prudence, and responsibility.
 They can be regarded as a role model and inspiration to their co-workers.
+The Company therefore kept continuing this project from 2017.

 To apply for a bookseller in "60 Years Old: Too Cool to Retire" Project, the applicants shall be over 50 years old and graduate at least in lower secondary school level.
 The Company had previously employed the elder and found that they were caring, hard workers.
 They valued the process of introducing books to the customers.
 In addition, the Company had taken working conditions of the elder into its consideration and provided any facilities for them to work efficiently.
-In 2017, the Company had employed 34 elder workers, accounted for 2% of its all employees.
-And the Company set the goal to employ more elder workers, but not more than 10% of its all employees in 2018.

-• A cooperation project between the Company and Educational & Vocational Institutes: As the Company always determines to improve vocational skills in a young generation, the Company has cooperated with Office of the Vocational Education Commission (VEC) to employ vocational students to be a trainee, in order to prepare and improve the right skills and knowledge needed in the labour market.
+A cooperation project between the Company and Educational & Vocational Institutes : As the Company always determines to improve vocational skills in a young generation, the Company has cooperated with Office of the Vocational Education Commission (VEC) to employ vocational students to be a trainee, in order to prepare and improve the right skills and knowledge needed in the labour market.
 This also increased opportunity for getting hired to be an official employee of the firm that is being trained to.
 During a training, a trainee will get paid and fringe benefits as agreed.

 Books for Students Project by SE-EDUCATION PUBLIC COMPANY LIMITED: this project is for underprivileged children in communities to gain access to knowledge by books and other learning media donation to rural school libraries.
-More than 12 years Books for Students project has contributed books to students.
-To the end of 2017, the project donated books to 4,582 schools all over the country.
-The total number of books is 2.14 million, worth of THB 330 million (cover price).
-By 2017 only, the donation of 116,813 books was made to 358 schools and educational institutions, worth of THB 14.32 million (cover price).
+More than 13 years Books for Students project has contributed books to students.
+To the end of 2018, the project donated books to 4,803 schools all over the country.
+The total number of books is 2.23 million, worth of THB 345 million (cover price).
+By 2018 only, the donation of 90,735 books was made to 221 schools and educational institutions, worth of THB 14.45 million (cover price).